 The ILO Manual recommends using the specialist wage rates, which it calls the "full replacement cost method."
-This method uses "the actual wage for the occupation and industry of the work performed to each hour volunteered."101 ILO notes that:
+This method uses "the actual wage for the occupation and industry of the work performed to each hour volunteered."
+ILO notes that:

 [T]he term 'wage' is used in a general way to include any payment as a result of employment.
-There are various international concepts relating to wages and the most commonly measured, and therefore preferred, relates to 'gross earnings,' [which are amounts paid before any deductions are made for tax, insurance, etc.]
+There are various international concepts relating to wages and the most commonly measured, and therefore preferred, relates to 'gross earnings,' [which are amounts paid before any deductions are made for tax, insurance, etc.] ....

-In addition to the more refined estimates of the replacement wage used to impute the value of volunteer work, the new dataset resulting from this Manual will offer occupational code assignments that are likely to differentiate skill levels more clearly than has been the case in the past.102 and/or average specialist wages can be used.
+In addition to the more refined estimates of the replacement wage used to impute the value of volunteer work, the new dataset resulting from this Manual will offer occupational code assignments that are likely to differentiate skill levels more clearly than has been the case in the past.

+However, in the absence of specific specialist replacement cost data that require a detailed profile of different voluntary activities and the time spent on each, generalist and/or average specialist wages can be used.
 Thus, if data limitations make the full replacement or specialist cost method not feasible, then the recommendation is to use the best data available, such as average wages by industry or by occupation; or high, medium- and low-skilled worker rates; or a minimum wage, such as the official minimum wage, or the minimum wage of a low-paying occupation.